Lisa Parkes ©

 Please come back, let’s make it right and put an end to our horrible fight.

-Shouting and screaming in my face again, words that shape my young brain.
+Shouting in my face again, words that shape my young brain.

 I believe that stuff, it has power, it runs a tape in my head every hour.

-Reminding me of how much I disappoint you, although it feels impossible whatever I do
+Reminding me of how much I disappoint you, although it’s impossible whatever I do

 Nothing makes you happy and calm.
 I can’t even find a way to disarm